Saleh Fraij

-Saleh Mohammad Salman Fraij (صالح فريج; born 3 November 2006) is a Jordanian footballer who plays as a defensive midfielder for Jordanian Third Division League club Etihad and Jordan under-23.
+Saleh Mohammad Salman Fraij (صالح فريج; born 3 November 2006) is a Jordanian footballer who plays as a defensive midfielder for Jordanian Pro League club Al-Salt, on loan from Etihad.

 Club career

 Early career

 Born in Sahab, Fraij began his career at Etihad and standing out through the club's ranks.

 Sahab

 Fraij joined Jordanian First Division League club Sahab for the 2024–25 season, as well as their under-19 squad.

 Etihad

 Fraij returned to Etihad for the 2025 Jordanian Third Division League season, and registered a goal in the club's 1-0 victory over Aqaba Sons Union Club at the round of 32.

+Al-Baqa'a (loan)

+On 19 January 2026, Fraij joined Jordanian Pro League club Al-Baqa'a for the remainder of the season.

 International career

 Fraij began his international career as a Jordan under-17 player.
 He scored the winning goal of the 2022 WAFF U-16 Championship final against Lebanon.

 Fraij also represented the under-20 in 2023, where he participated in a youth camp between October 8 and 17, in the Turkish city of Antalya.
 On 18 January 2025, he would get called up to the team for the U20 Challenge Series and the 2025 AFC U-20 Asian Cup.

 On 15 May 2025, Fraij was called up to the Jordan Jordan under-23 team for a training camp held in Tunisia.
+On 23 December 2025, Fraij was called up to the 2026 AFC U-23 Asian Cup, participating in two of the four matches.